owntracks/recorder/README.md

 ### `otr_exit`

-This is invoked when the _recorder_ stops, which it doesn't really do unless you CTRL-C it.
+This is invoked when the _recorder_ stops, which it doesn't really do unless you CTRL-C it or send it a SIGTERM signal.

 ### `otr_hook`